bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 .. note::
-    The example in this section requires a network connection and depends on the open source Pandas library to present realistic timeseries data.
+    The example in this section requires a network connection and depends on the open source Pandas library to present realistic time series data.

-For timeseries, or any data that involves dates or time, you may want to use axes with labels suitable for differnt date and time scales.
+For time series, or any data that involves dates or time, you may want to use axes with labels suitable for different date and time scales.

 The |figure| function accepts ``x_axis_type`` and ``y_axis_type`` as arguments.
 To specify a datetime axis, pass ``"datetime"`` for the value of either of